software-mansion/starkup/README.md

 ## Architecture

 Starkup relies on [ASDF] package manager to install the latest versions of [Scarb] and [Starknet Foundry].
-If you don't have [ASDF] yet, no worries!
-We will install it interactively, or point you to appropriate docs.
+If you don't have [ASDF] yet, no worries - Starkup can handle that as well!

 ## Community